When Should I Have My Hearing Tested?

 - A 10 (yellow) – the smallest, usually lasts 3-5 days

-Battery life is affected by the settings of the hearing aids, the amount and type of noise in your daily environment, and the amount of steaming (sending input directly to your hearing aids) on a daily basis.
+Battery life is affected by the settings of the hearing aids, the amount and type of noise in your daily environment, and the amount of streaming (sending input directly to your hearing aids) on a daily basis.
 Cost of a year's supply of batteries is typically $ 90 - $120.